 Making Use of Bleach

 This is only appropriate for washing white garments.
-Colored clothing can fade or discolour.
+Colored clothing can fade or discolor.
 Check the care label and stay away if it says “do not bleach.”

-Bleach has been identified as an effective method for killing not just mould but also its allergens.
-Because bleach only eliminates mould from non-porous surfaces, it is frequently used with borax for increased effectiveness.
+Bleach has been identified as an effective method for killing not just mold but also its allergens.
+Because bleach only eliminates mold from non-porus surfaces, it is frequently used with borax for increased effectiveness.